hpsaturn/hpsaturn.github.io/_posts/2026-09-13-sunshine-moonlight-virtual-display.md

     └── sunshine_state.json
 ```

 For that please configure one, copy the structure, and then configure the second one.
-Please notice that always you need a `sunshine` directory in `~/.config`
+Please notice that you always need a `sunshine` directory in `~/.config`.

-The config is very similar, but the difference is the port config, that means that you need to open the ports showed in each config in the Network Settings section.
+The config is very similar, but the difference is the port config, which means that you need to open the ports shown in each config in the Network Settings section.

 {% capture images %}
   {{ '/assets/img/sunshine_multi_config.jpg' | relative_url }}